Learn how to make SVG files to sell using Inkscape.

 I made a video showing you the exact steps I use to make simple SVG files, so make sure to watch that below.
 Make sure to turn on the volume!

-The one thing you need to keep in mind if you are going to sell SVG files is that you need to have permission to use the fonts.
+The one thing you need to keep in mind if you are going to sell SVG files is that you need to have permission to use the fonts (not the same as the free fonts you find).

 That means you have to use only commercial use fonts that come with a license.
 To find out where I find mine for free or super cheap make sure to check out all things text in Cricut Design Space where I share all my favorites.